Iraq: Stampede at Ashoura ritual leaves dozens dead | DW | 10.09.2019

 Shiite Muslims around the world are observing Ashoura on Tuesday, one of their most sacred religious holy days in the calendar.

-Hundreds and thousands of Shiite Muslims in Iraq, Iran, and Lebanon participated in prayers, rallies and the ritual of self-flagellation.
+Shiite Muslims in Iraq, Iran, and Lebanon participate in prayers, rallies and the ritual of self-flagellation.

 More to come...